Photos are available in the DATE 2024 Gallery.

 • Sujoy Sinha Roy, TU Graz, AT

-Hardware security primitives, including (post-quantum) cryptographic circuits; MPC and homomorphic encryption; side-channel analysis (including modelling, verification and simulation); fault injection attacks; physically unclonable functions (PUF) and true random number generators (TRNG); AI methods in hardware security; security of hardware AI accelerators
+Hardware security primitives, including (post-quantum) cryptographic circuits; MPC, zero-knowledge proof systems and homomorphic encryption; side-channel countermeasure primitives and analysis (including modelling, verification, and simulation); fault injection countermeasures and attacks; physically unclonable functions (PUF) and true random number generators (TRNG); hardware trojan primitives; AI methods in hardware security and AI hardware; nano security primitives; lightweight crypto primitives

 Co-Chair: Elif Bilge Kavun, University of Passau, DE